| Sexual Assault Prevention and Response Program |

 When a Marine/Sailor chooses the restricted reporting option, the sexual assault is not reported to the command or law enforcement.
 The victim and offender's identifying information is kept within the SAPR confidential sphere with limited exceptions (for more information about these exceptions, call the Sexual Assault Support Line).
-The entities that can receive information under a restricted report are: the victim advocate (uniform or civilian), Marine and Family Services Counselors, the Sexual Assault Response Coordinator, the Victim's Legal Counsel (VLC), or medical personnel.
+The entities that can receive information under a restricted report are: the victim advocate (uniform or civilian), Healthcare Providers, the Sexual Assault Response Coordinator, the Victim's Legal Counsel (VLC), or medical personnel.
 If anyone else receives information about the assault, restricted reporting may not be available.

 ◦Benefits of restricted reporting:

 • Allows Marine/Sailor to receive advocacy services, counseling, medical attention and other services without identifying self as victim to command or law enforcement.

 • Victim can undergo Sexual Assault Forensic Examination (SAFE) to preserve evidence for 5 years.
 After 1 year, the SARC will contact the victim to see if they would like to change their reporting option from Restricted to Unrestricted.

 • Command will only be notified that sexual assault occurred: no identifying information will be given to command.